Table of Contents

-- Find a Partner.
-You could someone with the the capital and knowledge to finance the business.
+- Partner.
+You could someone with the capital and knowledge to finance the business.
 In return, they’ll become a partner.

 - Crowdfunding.
 This has become an increasingly popular way to not only fund a business, but also validate your idea.

-- Get an SBA Loan.
+- A SBA Loan.
 The U.S. Small Business Administration offers guarantees on loans that both new and small businesses can use to get off the ground.

 - Product Presales.
 You could also sell your product before your business has officially launched.

 - Micro Loan.
 These are small loans through microlenders that are ideal for anyone without a good credit history.
 However, they do come with higher interest rates.